 Foreign currency risk is the risk that a variation in exchange rates between the Canadian dollar and US dollar or other foreign currencies will affect the Company's operations and financial results.
 The Company's functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-As a result, the Company's exposure to foreign currency risk is insignificant.
+The Company's significant financial instruments denominated in foreign currency (US dollar) as at September 30, 2019 are the convertible note (Note 11), and term deposit (Note 5).
+A 10% decrease (increase) of the value of the Canadian dollar relative to the US dollar as at September 30, 2019 would result in an additional \$945 foreign exchange loss (\$967 foreign exchange gain) reported in the Company's statement of comprehensive loss for the nine months ended September 30, 2019.